Silay: Economy

+Negros Occidental Convention Center

+Eugenio Jose Lacson led the groundbreaking of the 2-story multipurpose PHP1.03 billion Negros Occidental Convention Center in Silay.
+It was Mayor Albee Benitez who initiated the project near the Bacolod-Silay Airport.
+His brother 3rd District Rep. Jose Francisco Benitez certified the center as green building for conferences, cultural events, and social gatherings.

 Transportation

 Airports

 The Bacolod–Silay International Airport, serves the whole Metro Bacolod area and surrounding places.
 The P4.37-billion airport is capable of handling all-weather and night-landing operations.
 Its 2,000-meter (6,600 ft.) long and 45-meter (148 ft.) wide primary runway, and 678-meter by 23-meter taxiways can accommodate Airbus A320 family-size aircraft, and the Boeing 737, while the apron can hold five aircraft at any one time.
 The runway runs in a direction of 03°/21°.
 Provisions for a 500 m expansion of the present runway in order to accommodate even larger airplanes like the Airbus A330, Airbus A340 and Boeing 747 are now in place.
 The airport is expected to be the primary entrance by air to Negros Island Region.

 Silay is 50 minutes by air from Manila, 30 minutes by air from Cebu, 1 hour by air from Cagayan de Oro and 37.2 minutes by air from General Santos.
-Commercial airlines operating in the Bacolod–Silay International Airport are Philippine Airlines, Cebu Pacific Air, PAL Express, Zest Airways and South East Asian Airlines.
+Commercial airlines operating in the Bacolod–Silay International Airport are Philippine Airlines, Cebu Pacific Air, PAL Express, and Philippines AirAsia.